jewelry

 Quite prolific, Arthur Pepper's company Modeart produced a wide variety of styles including florals, figurals, and Chistmas tree pins as well as other holiday designs.

-Around antique shows you'll find collectors and dealers proudly wearing their Accessocraft magnifying glass necklaces in goldtone fillagree style to check more closely the condition of their potential purchases.
-But Accessocraft's real claim to fame was their war relief pins in which all profits were donated to charity during World War II.
+Accessocraft's claim to fame was their war relief pins in which all profits were donated to charity during World War II.
 In later decades the company produced the jewelry designs of Pauline Trigere and Anne Klein.

-Austria - This mark denotes that the rhinestones in the piece are Austrian crystals.
+Austria - This mark simply denotes that the piece was made in Austria and the rhinestones in the piece are likely Austrian crystal.

 Avon - 1971 - Present